top of page

 This first week back, like in years past, we'll revisit with all the books we have about Dr. King, watch his speeches, and talk about all of it.
 Over the years I've extended this conversation to include other civil rights leaders like like Harvey Milk, Cesar Chavez, Rosa Parks and others.

-When I first introduced Dr. Martin Luther King Jr. to my kids when they were wee littles, we obviously weren't having deep conversations about civil rights in our country but I wanted to share with them some of Dr. King's message.
-While I was researching I found The Star Code.
-(This was so long ago I can't remember where I found it.
-If you know where it originated, please let me know and I'll give proper credit).
+I first introduced Dr. Martin Luther King Jr. to my kids when they were wee littles.
+At that time, we obviously weren't having deep conversations about civil rights but I wanted to share with them some of Dr. King's message.
+While I was researching I found The Star Code through a Waldorf education website.
 The Star Code gave me a tool to introduce Dr. Kings ideas to my littles.
-As the kids have gotten older, we've expanded our reasons for why the Star Code is important.
-In our homeschool, it's guaranteed to bring to light a rousing conversation.
+As the kids grew, we expanded our reasons for why The Star Code is important and also added other civil rights leaders into our learning.

-The Start Code begins with a five pointed star (here's a cute one from way back)
+The Start Code begins with a five pointed star.
+Each point corresponds to a value we want to reflect upon:

 RESPECT for people and property